What is an interest rate swap?

 Interest rate swaps are important tools for interest rate risk management, and commonly encountered in a variety of CRE financings.
 Borrowers transacting them should negotiate and seek transparency into the different components of their swap rate.
 They should also carefully negotiate their documentation terms, quantify prepayment risk and assess the cost-benefits of structures that mitigate this risk, and be aware of any ongoing impacts from changes in swap valuations.

 With Chatham by your side, you have a partner with unmatched perspective in the CRE interest rate market.
-We execute in excess of 7,000 interest rate swaps on our clients’ behalf annually.
-And with over 600 employees globally, 3,000 clients, and $750 billion in transaction volume annually, Chatham helps real estate investors maximize their value in the capital markets, every day.
+We execute in excess of 6,000 interest rate swaps on our clients’ behalf annually.
+And with over 700 employees globally, 3,500 clients, and $1 trillion in transaction volume annually, Chatham helps real estate investors maximize their value in the capital markets, every day.

 Ready to execute an interest rate swap?